simondlevy/BreezyLidar/README.md

 BreezyLidar
 ===========

-BreezyLidar - Simple, efficient, Lidar access in Python and C++
+BreezyLidar - Simple, efficient, Lidar access for Linux computers in Python and C++

 This repository contains everything you need to start working with the popular
 <a href="http://www.robotshop.com/en/hokuyo-urg-04lx-ug01-scanning-laser-rangefinder.html">
-Hokuyo URG-04LX</a/> Lidar unit on your Linux computer.
+Hokuyo URG-04LX</a> Lidar unit on your Linux computer.
+It is mean to be used for robotics applications on a single-board Linux computer like RaspberryPi or ODROID.
-BreezyLidar works with Python 2 and 3 and C++.
-I am working on getting it to run on OS X and Windows, and in Matlab and Java.

 <p>
 BreezyLidar was inspired by the <a href="http://home.wlu.edu/~lambertk/#Software">Breezy</a>